christiangenco/microconfrecap/editor/posts/courtland-allen.md

 > "Inspire people to create internet businesses and to help these new founders succeed at a scale large enough to have a global impact."

----

 # Questions

 **Apart from content marketing, are there others ways to get early traction?**

-It depends a lot on your target customers.
-Everyone knows about the default places to launch (HN, product hunt).
+_It depends a lot on your target customers.
+Everyone knows about the default places to launch (HN, product hunt)._

-Is your audience indie game developers?
+_Is your audience indie game developers?
 Spend a lot of time with them.
-Learn what influencers they care about, where they hang out online (watering holes), and where they get their news.
+Learn what influencers they care about, where they hang out online (watering holes), and where they get their news._